senarvi/theanolm/docs/applying.rst

         --max-tokens-per-node 64 --beam 500 --recombination-order 20 \
         --num-jobs 50 --job "${SLURM_ARRAY_TASK_ID}"

-If the frequency of OOV words in the training data is high, the model may favor paths that contain OOV words.
+When the vocabulary of the neural network model is limited, but the vocabulary used to create the lattices is larger, the decoder needs to consider how to score the out-of-vocabulary words.
+The frequency of the OOV words in the training data may easily be so high that the model favors paths that contain many OOV words.
 It may be better to penalize OOV words by manually setting their log probability using the ``--unk-penalty`` argument.
+It is also possible to distribute the *<unk>* token probability to out-of-shortlist words using the ``--shortlist`` argument, in the same way as with ``theanolm score`` command.
+However, the lattice decoder needs to assign some probability to words that did not exist in the training data, so you may want to combine these two arguments.

 By setting ``--unk-penalty=-inf``, paths that contain OOV words will get zero probability.
 The effect of interpolation weight can be confusing if either the lattice or the neural network model assigns -inf log probability to some word.
 The result of interpolation will be -inf regardless of the weight, as long as the weight of -inf is greater than zero.
 If -inf is weighted by zero, it will be ignored and the other probability will be used.

 Generating text
 ---------------